 Do you offer a waiting list for the BNA/CNA Program?

-Registration is open to all students that have successfully completed the admission criteria and have met with a Counselor in the Counseling and Student Development to request approval to take this program.
-After the course is filled, a waiting list is created.
-If a student drops for any reason, the next student in line is sent an email (to their Kishwaukee email account) in which the student will have 48 hours to complete their registration for NUR 100.
-After this timeframe, the student is taken off of the waiting list.
+No. Registration is open to all students that have successfully completed the admission criteria and have met with a Counselor in the Counseling and Student Development Office to request approval to take this program.
+After the course is filled, it is our recommendation that you watch the class daily in case a student drops the course before the start date.

 Do you offer a part-time, online, or evening program?
 When are the classes/clinicals offered?

 Multiple sections of the Kishwaukee BNA/CNA Program are offered every 8-weeks.
 There are day schedules and evening schedules available.
 Clinicals normally are held during the last two weeks of the course.